NamiNaziri/UE4_AI_BehaviorTree/README.md

 # Introduction
 For my final project I tried to use the knowledge I gained during the course and create a boss AI using behavior tree in Unreal Engine 4.
 I went with Khaimera as the player character and Riktor as the boss.
 These characters are from paragon pack which can be found in the Unreal Engine marketplace.

-# Behavior Tree
+# Behavior Tre

-Each behavior tree is consist of several selectors, sequences, decorators, services and of course lots of tasks.
+Each behavior tree is consist of several selectors, sequences, decorators, services and ofcourse lots of tasks.
-The AI has diffrent sequences. these sequences are dependent on player's location and wheder he is dead or not.
+The AI has diffrent sequences. these sequences are dependent on player's location and whether the player is dead or not.

 ## Attacking Sequence

 ![image](https://user-images.githubusercontent.com/49837425/145900015-ba471fcf-cecc-43f2-8752-40e00e2e96d0.png)

 Attack sequence is a simple sequence which first uses the Blackboard Based Condition decorator to check if the boss is close enough to attack the player.
 If he is close enough, he will attack.
-After each attack he has cooldown of 0.2 second.
+After each attack the boss has cooldown of 0.2 second.
 The attacking state uses combo system.
 This means boss can attack the player by performing combo.
 CooldownBB_Based is the node which inherits from the cooldown decorator of the engine.
 The responsibility of this decorator is that when the boss performed his combo he gets a cooldown of 4 second.
 During this 4 seconds he will strafe randomely around the player (Using the random strafe sequence)

 https://user-images.githubusercontent.com/49837425/145902544-e964585d-acb0-4aa4-b291-aa437a37f2e9.mp4